laserdiffusionutah/Time_Test/README.md

 # Time_Test
-Python Scripts used to time the code on machines
+Python Scripts used to time the code on machines (Windows)